Mikheil Gelovani: Later years

 Due to his identification with Stalin, Gelovani was barred from playing other roles in cinema; he was not allowed to depict "mere mortals".
 From 1942 to 1948, he was a member of the cast in the Gorky Moscow Art Theatre.
 During World War II, the personality cult was abandoned in favor of patriotic motifs, but returned already at the war's late stages, and with greater intensity than ever after 1945: Stalin was soon credited as the sole architect of victory.
 In the postwar films in which he portrayed him – The Vow, The Fall of Berlin and The Unforgettable Year 1919 – Gelovani presented the leader as "a living god".

 The actor was awarded three more Stalin Prizes, all of which were granted for his performances of the premier in film: in 1942 for The Defence of Tsaritsyn, in 1947 for The Vow and in 1950 for The Fall of Berlin.
 On 3 June 1950, he was given the title People's Artist of the USSR.

-After Stalin's death in 1953, Gelovani was denied new roles in films, since he was completely identified with the character of the dead ruler.
+After Stalin's death in 1953, Gelovani was denied new roles in films, since he was completely identified with the character of the late ruler.
 From 1953 until his death in 1956, he acted in Moscow's State Theater for Film Actors.
-Andreas Kilb wrote that he ended his life "a pitiful Kagemusha" of Stalin.
+Andreas Kilb wrote that he ended his life "a pitiful kagemusha" of Stalin.

 Gelovani died on 21 December 1956 of Myocardial infarction in Moscow, and was buried in the Novodevichy Cemetery, alongside his wife Ludmila.

 Following Nikita Khrushchev's Secret Speech in 1956, most of the pictures he appeared in as Stalin were either banned or had the relevant scenes removed.